andrewtscott/GettingAndCleaningData_Project/README.md

 # Getting and Cleaning Data Class Project

 ##Script Requirements
-This script was writting using the R programming language (version 3.1.2) and  the packages and version numbers below.
+This script was written using the R programming language (version 3.1.2) and  the packages and version numbers below.
 If you do not have the R programming language installed on your machine it can be downloaded from http://www.r-project.org/.

 - plyr: 1.8.2
 - dplyr: 0.4.1